bolon667/SGDK_PlatformerStudio/README.md

 # About project

 For now it's in **Work In Progress** state, which means, there almost **nothing** done... sorry.
-Right now, it can only create collision code, if you already have your own onescreen platformer engine, use can use it.
+Right now, it only have ability to create collision code and put entity with custom fields, if you already have your own onescreen platformer engine, use can use it.

 But, in near future, i hope, you will see easy to use studio to make one screen platformers for Sega Genesis.